 The proportion of fishes using floodplain wetland habitat was greatest for native fishes in the winter and early spring until temperature warmed enough for the introduced fishes to become active.
-The greatest number of juvenile Pacific salmon that were documented moved into these habitats during the winter and early spring and most left during April and May with the spring run-off.
+The greatest number of juvenile Pacific salmon moved into these habitats during the winter and early spring and most left during April and May with the spring run-off.
 One of the most difficult challenges of sampling fish movement into and out of these floodplain wetlands occurs during high-flow events when it is expected that most of the movement occurs.
-Sampling with set gear in the wetland at Multnomah North during the winter indicated that chinook fry were transported into the wetland during the high flows in December.
-Average length of fish from this cohort increased monthly suggesting growth of the withinwetland population.
-Despite current assumptions about high fidelity to natal rearing sites by juvenile salmon, a large number of larval fry moved into this wetland during the winter.
-The greatest numbers of juvenile salmon were caught in the floodplain wetland at Multnomah North compared to Ruby or Wigeon Lakes.
+Sampling with set gear in the wetland at Multnomah North during the winter indicated that Chinook fry were transported into the wetland during the high flows in December.
+Average length of fish from this cohort increased monthly suggesting growth of the within-wetland population.
+Despite current assumptions about high fidelity to natal rearing sites by juvenile salmon, a large number of larval fry moved into this wetland at Multnomah North compared to Ruby or Wigeon Lakes.
 It is not clear whether proximity to the main channel or some other factor such as habitat suitability, predation or sampling bias explains this pattern.

 Fish passage was documented at the full-round riser water-control structure at Ruby Lake.
 Fish had the opportunity to pass over the riser boards 30% of the time during the sample period and additionally through the reverse tide-gate.
 Frequency that the tide-gate was open could not be calculated due to lack of stage data on the wetland side of the structure.
 Salmon left the wetlands before temperature reached the critical level set by the State of Oregon.
-Salmon movement out of the control sites (Wigeon and Multnomah North) occurred at about the same time or later than the last salmon that left Ruby Lake so, the water-control structure did not appear to impede migration.
-No salmon were caught in the wetland after draw-down in the early summer after the water from the spring run-off finally receded in mid-July.
+Salmon movement out of the control sites (Wigeon and Multnomah North) occurred at about the same time or later than the last salmon that left Ruby Lake so the water-control structure did not appear to impede migration.
+No salmon were caught in the wetland after draw-down in early summer after the water from the spring run-off finally receded in mid-July.
 This supports the assertion that the water-control structure did not contribute to, or cause, stranding of juvenile salmon.